Some visitors on Florida beaches notice a bad smell, especially in the Florida Keys. It smells like sulfur, sewage, rotten eggs or natural gas.

 The Present and Future

 As long as ocean temperatures continue to rise and countries around the world continue to dump fertilizer and nitrogen pollution into oceans, the problem continue to grow.

-It is important to remember that Florida is a huge nitrogen polluter, and we already struggle with red tide, red-green algae and other natural disasters because we are polluting our own waters.
+It is important to remember that Florida is a huge nitrogen polluter, and we already struggle with red tide, blue-green algae and other natural disasters because of water pollution.

 Sargassum is heavily studied and monitored.
 Scientists at USF College of Marine Science and others track sargassum using NASA satellite imagery.

 They say that sargassum growth in 2021 may be another record-setting year.
 As of the summer of 2021, sargassum blooms have already reached worryingly large levels.